mirswe/creditcard-ml-detector/documentation.md

 # Day Two
     Checked and went through the csv(data)
+    Scaled and Fit the data
+    Trained the imbalanced set
 ## Notes
     - used shape to get the rows and cols which the rows corresponds to each transaction made and theres 31 cols describing each transaction
         - the columns include: